ghc-proposals/ghc-proposals/proposals/0000-concrete-class-dictionaries.md

 instance Num Int7 = coerce (modularNum @Int 7)

 newtype Int13 = Int13 Int
-    deriving (Num = coerce (modularNum @Int 13)
+    deriving (Num = coerce (modularNum @Int 13))
 ```

 ## Effect and Interactions

 With these additions, we have the full power of value level Haskell available
-to us when defining various ways to create and transform typeclass
+to us when creating and transforming typeclass dictionaries.
-dictionaries.

 There is no longer any need to build up complex and verbose type level
 utilities in order to define various desired typeclass instances.